-We ask that you read and commit to the following Community Conversation Agreements before engaging in any community dialogues.
-TBINAA Leadership reserves the right to remove ANY comments that violate the Community Conversation Agreements.
-If a comment is removed or an Unapologetic Posse member is banned, the person can request an explanation by emailing the TBINAA Leadership Circle at email@example.com.
-The Body is Not An Apology’s primary goal is to foster a space that opens a wider understanding and connection between us all, because we believe it is through compassionate and humane dialogue that we grow, learn, and foster radical self-love that translates to radical human love in service toward a more just and compassionate world.
+The Body is Not An Apology’s primary goal is to foster a space that allows for a wider understanding and connection between us all.
+We believe it is through compassionate and humane dialogue that we grow, learn, and foster radical self-love, which in turn translates to radical human love in service toward a more just and compassionate world.

-Any comments that disparage someone’s body whether based on race, age, size, gender, disability, sexual orientation, religion, mental health status, or any other attribute will be immediately deleted and the user subject to banning.
-This includes “Health Trolling” (defined as making unsolicited comments about someone’s health based on no information other than their physical appearance).
+Any comments that disparage someone’s body, whether based on race, age, size, gender, disability, sexual orientation, religion, mental health status, or any other attribute will be immediately deleted and the user subject to banning.
+This includes “health trolling” (making unsolicited comments about someone’s health based on no information other than their physical appearance).

 - We engage in curiosity-driven DIALOGUE, not debate or arguing.

 This community values the sharing of and listening to other perspectives.
 The goal of dialogue need not be to change anyone’s mind, but to OFFER and RECEIVE a perspective for consideration and curiosity.

 No one is RIGHT.
 No one is WRONG.
 Even if your every cell feels in disagreement with that perspective, right and wrong binaries rarely build connection and understanding.
 People who feel judged and attacked often only become further entrenched in their ideas.